lkotlarenko/Task-Manager-App/README.md

 <!-- readme adapted/inspired from @SamuelDAlencar -->
 # Ebyrt Task Manager

-This app manages tasks stored on a MySQL database, using the react client users can:
+This app manages tasks stored on a MySQL database.
+Using the react client, users can:
 - Create a new task (with status of 'done, pending or ongoing')
 - View all tasks in the database
 - *WIP* Update tasks